mjluttrellhill/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 **Microsoft Excel: Initial Data Cleaning**
 To begin, I downloaded all 12 of the zip files and unzipped them.
 I saved the .XLS files in a folder on my desktop.
 I then added columns for ride_length to calculate the length of each ride by subtracting the column started_at from the column ended_at, and formatted the column as Time > HH:MM:SS (37:30:55).
 Next I created a column to determine the day of the week that each ride started using the WEEKDAY command, labeled day_of_week.
 This column has been formatted as a number with no decimals, noting that 1 = Sunday and 7 = Saturday.
 After adding this information, I saved each file as a .CSV on my desktop for further analysis.

-**Data Combining**
+**Data Combining** <br>
 [Data Combining](https://github.com/mjluttrellhill/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/blob/main/Data%20Combining.sql)

 The 12 tables from January 2021 to December 2021 were stacked and combined into a single table.
-The table consists of 5,667,717 rows.
+The table consists of 5,595,063 rows.

+**Data Exploration**<br>
+[Data Exploration]
+Before cleaning the data, I explored the data to determine if there were any inconsistencies.

+The first exploration I made was for columns with null values.
+While both start_station_id and end_station_id have many null values, ride_id which is the table's primary key has zero.
+Therefore, I deduced that perhaps these were bikes that had been abandoned and did not start at a specific checkpoint.

+Since ride_id has no null values, I then checked for duplicates.
+As the query shows, there are no duplicate rows.

+The start_station_name and start_station_id columns have 690,809 rows of missing data and need to be removed as they are not needed for the current analysis.

+The end_station_name and end_station_id columns have 739,190 rows of missing data and need to be removed as they are not needed for the current analysis.

+The end_lat and end_lng columns have 4,771 rows of missing data and need to be removed as they are not needed for the current analysis.

+**Data Cleaning**<br>
+[Data Cleaning]

+- All the rows with missing values are deleted
+- 3 columns are added for ride_length for duration of the trip, day_of_week and month are added
+- Trips with duration less that a minute or longer than a day are excluded
+- Total of 1,120,129 rows are removed.

+## Step 4: Analyze
+The analysis question is:
+>How do annual members and casual riders use Cyclistic bikes differently?

+The cleaned data is imported into Taleau for analysis.

+## Bike Types Used by Members and Casual Riders in 2021